 During this mid-season growth stage, crop water use, which primarily consists of transpiration, is at its maximum.
-Crop evapotranspiration (Etc) rates remain high, generally between 0.3 and 0.35 inches per day.
-The crop canopy and plant height are also at their maximum, and irrigation water management is focused on enhancing fruit development until the first sign of color in sound fruit (excluding fruit damaged by insects or blossom end rot).
+Crop evapotranspiration (ETc) rates remain high, generally between 0.3 and 0.35 inches per day.
+The crop canopy and plant height are also at their maximum, and irrigation water management is focused on enhancing fruit development until the first sign of fruit color (excluding fruit damaged by insects or blossom end rot).
 At this point, the focus of irrigation management shifts from minimizing crop water stress to maximizing yield factors as described in the next section.

-During the period of color development, ETc can decrease with time although not always.
+During the period of color development, ETc decreases.
 Use irrigation water management practices to improve the soluble solids of the fruit while minimizing yield reductions.
-Maintaining the canopy coverage to protect fruit from sunburn is also desirable; however, field studies show that the canopy coverage under both furrow and drip irrigation changes little during this stage, but the canopy height will decrease from nearly 24 inches to 12 inches or less.
+Maintaining the canopy coverage to protect fruit from sunburn is also desirable.

 For sprinkle, furrow, and surface drip irrigation, the timing of the last irrigation should provide adequate drying of the soil before harvest by cutting off the irrigations.
 For subsurface drip irrigation, irrigation applications should be cut back to improve the solids content.
 However, irrigations can continue up to nearly the harvest time for drip irrigation systems with buried mainlines, submains, and manifolds.